defi-wonderland/opUSDC/README.md

 ## Contracts
-> :exclamation: `L1OpUSDCFactory.sol` has been deployed to `0x7dB8637A5fd20BbDab1176BdF49C943A96F2E9c6`.

 _`L1OpUSDCFactory.sol`_ - Factory contract to deploy and setup the `L1OpUSDCBridgeAdapter` contract on L1.
 Precalculates the addresses of the L2 deployments and triggers their deployment, by sending a transaction to L2.
+It has been deployed to
+  - `0x7dB8637A5fd20BbDab1176BdF49C943A96F2E9c6` on mainnet
+  - `0xC0A9A6cf5d6873523da5B372e326e0668871d377` on sepolia
+  - `0x90eb459fD7ca9E1E19D50035c28418523AC2157f` on base-sepolia

 _`L2OpUSDCDeploy.sol`_ - One time use deployer contract deployed from the L1 factory through a cross-chain deployment.
 Used as a utility contract for deploying the L2 USDC Proxy, and `L2OpUSDCBridgeAdapter` contract, all at once in its constructor.